Best Washers for $800 or Less

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.

-- Best for Under $800: Top-Load Agitator Washers HE Top-Load Washers Front-Load Washers
+- Best for Under $800: Front-Load Washers Top-Load Agitator Washers HE Top-Load Washers

 - How CR Tests Washing Machines